adospinoiu/AWS_Employee_Information_Bank/README.md

 #1 Created the bucket that will store all the objects pushed from the front-end of the application.
 Each object will have the information of the employee being stored.

 # Overall Flow of the creation of the App

+#1 Started work on the front-end first.
+Created two main components (Data Entry and Data View/Edit).

+#2 The Data Entry component will have all the input fields that the user enters the respective information of the employee.
+The Data Entry component also has a submit-button that is activated onClick and sends the object-stored-information to the database for storate.

+#3 After completing the basic layout and inputs of the Data Entry component ... set-up the AWS S3 bucket to store the information in the cloud.